 When it comes to negotiating a property's price, information really is power, and understanding the reason behind the homeowner's decision to sell may help you score a better deal on your dream home.

-It makes sense.
-After all, quick access to motorways, and proximity to shopping and entertainment centres are likely to heavily factor into any home buyer's decision.
+Infrastructure like this, quick access to motorways, or proximity to shopping and entertainment centres are likely to heavily factor into any home buyer's decision.
 Investigating future developments can help you forecast the house's growth rate, unlock greater return on your investment and minimise the risks involved with taking out a home loan.

 Buyers with one eye on the future will want to have a good idea of the projected growth rate of their prospective home's location, as this is a key indicator of how the property's value will fluctuate in the years to come.